jflournoy/ncf_r_example/README.r_studio.md

 ![](img/rstudio.png)

 Now we're going to write a simple script to simulate some data, and estimate a model using those data.
 It's in this repository, and it's called [run_simulations.R](run_simulations.R).
+You can go ahead and open it up in R Studio to see how it works.

 We will eventually run this script by submitting a shell script to the scheduler with `sbatch`.
 That shell script is in [batch_simulations.bash](batch_simulations.bash).

+Once you've inspected these files, it's time to [submit the batch](README.sbatch.md).